 Sociopathic economists and the coming high fertility debt crisis

 Already global markets have taken fright and dumped the bonds they bought from low income countries in recent years.
-It was just last year, when US long-term borrowing costs were around 1-2%, that Rwanda (hitting the headlines for different reasons in the UK this month) could borrow at 5-6%.
-Today, when the US will pay you nearly 3.5%, investors will demand a far higher interest rate from riskier countries.
+It was just last year, when US long-term borrowing costs were around 1-2%, that Rwanda (hitting the headlines for different reasons in the UK this month) could borrow at 5-6 percent.
+Today, when the US will pay you nearly 3.5 percent, investors will demand a far higher interest rate from riskier countries.

 Who’s to blame is a very natural question.
 Was it foolish fund managers who lent too much, or China who, often behind the scenes, lent a great deal too?
 Should corrupt local leaders be blamed for borrowing too much?
 Or do we simply blame Russia for global inflation and say this is just an unfortunate, unpredictable set of circumstances.